 The emollient properties of mango butter may help boost hair volume.
-Its rich consistency can make your tresses feel soft and lustrous.
+Its rich consistency provides deep conditioning that leads to the softening of your hair.

-The benefits of mango butter warrant further research.
-However, you can prepare it at home and start using it.
+The beauty benefits of mango butter warrant further research.
+However, you can prepare it at home and start your hair treatment using it.
 We have included a DIY recipe for mango butter in the next section.